 3. Strong furniture for furniture

-4. High tech for technology related goods/services
+4. High tech for technology-related goods/services

-However, if a non-distinctive mark acquires a distinctive identity in the market due to prolonged use or business growth, then the restriction of section 9 gets lifted on such mark.
+However, if a non-distinctive mark acquires a distinctive identity in the market due to prolonged use or business growth, then the restriction of section 9 gets lifted on such a mark.
 Example- Reliance

-Answer: In case you wish to carry out your own search (identical as well as similarity), following are the recommended steps for the same:
+Answer: In case you wish to carry out your own search (identical as well as similarity), the following are the recommended steps for the same:

 At the first step, you may check your mark’s availability on a free government portal using the following steps: